DSHS Injury-Related Websites

 - Safe Riders

 Provides helpful information about child passenger safety (CPS), including links to related local and national websites

 - Texas Poison Center Network

-Provides emergency treatment information to Texans for poisonings or toxic exposures.
+- Provides emergency treatment information to the citizens of Texas for poisonings or toxic exposures.

 Nationwide, nonprofit, voluntary organization dedicated to the prevention of trauma and improvement of trauma care.